hunter-packages/travis-linux-docker/README.rst

   > export TOOLCHAIN=... # toolchain to test
   > install-ci-dependencies.py # check if tools from Polly updated

+*Warning: branch develop set as a default for both Hunter and Polly keep this fact it mind!*

-If there will be significant changes introduced new docker image can be updated by:
+If there will be significant changes introduced and new docker image pushed then you can do:

 .. code-block:: shell